shybovycha/shybovycha.github.io/_drafts/2024-06-26-so-why-redux-is-bad.md

 * `react-router` uses internal router state, which could be treated as global application state
 * `react-query` uses its internal cache for each query
+* `useFormContext` uses the form state of a component' ancestor (which could be declared on any level above the current component)

 In the pursuit of encapsulation, front-end developers came up with all of these solutions aiming to solve the problem of managing application state.